snoozebaumer/measuralyze/readme.md

+# Measuralyze
+Measuralyze is a portmonteau of Measure + Analyze.

-[WIP] Android App to analyze a GNSS position measurement, logging information that could influence it Created as a bachelors thesis at Lucerne spring semester 2024.
+Work in progress Android App to analyze a GNSS position measurement, extracting information such as Cell Tower Id and a list of available WiFi routers that could influence the measurement.

+Created as a bachelors thesis at Lucerne University of Applied Sciences, spring semester 2024.